frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-designMethodology.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/design-guide/stage1b/SwerveBase/dtAssy1.gif" style="width:100%">
       <figcaption>1.
-Insert the parts into the assembly, <code>Group</code> them, then mate the origin cube to the origin of the assembly.</figcaption>
+Insert the parts into the assembly, <code>Group</code> them, then fasten the origin cube to the origin of the assembly.</figcaption>
     </figure>
   </div>